danwing/cidfi/draft-wing-cidfi.md

 The CIDFI networks are configured to set the H-flag so clients can request PvD Additional Information ({{Section 4.1 of !RFC8801}}).

-The application/pvd+json returned looks like this when there are two CIDFI-aware network elements, service-cidfi and wi-fi,
+The "application/pvd+json" returned looks like what is depicted in {{pvd-ex}} when there are two CIDFI-aware network elements, service-cidfi and wi-fi.

 ~~~~~
 {"cidfi":[